YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 uQ = Dropout(rate=dropout_rate, name='uQ') (uQ)
 ```

-After encoding the passage and the question we finally have their vector representation u<sup>P</sup> and u<sup>Q</sup>.
-Now we can delve deeper in understanding the meaning of passage having in mind the question.
+After encoding the passage and the question we finally have their vector representations u<sup>P</sup> and u<sup>Q</sup>.
+Now we can delve deeper in understanding the meaning of the passage having in mind the question.

 ## 2. [Obtain question aware representation for the passage](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/QuestionAttnGRU.py)